Bowriverstudio/genesis-custom-block-converter/README.md

 === TODO ===

 The preview is hard coded for now.
-It can be overwritten, but extending the filter
+It can be overwritten, by extending the filter

 Need to find a way to add better testing data.